Bronchitis

 Bronchitis is inflammation of the bronchi (large and medium-sized airways) in the lungs that causes coughing.
 Bronchitis usually begins as an infection in the nose, ears, throat, or sinuses.
 The infection then makes its way down to the bronchi.
 Symptoms include coughing up sputum, wheezing, shortness of breath, and chest pain.
 Bronchitis can be acute or chronic.

 Acute bronchitis usually has a cough that lasts around three weeks, and is also known as a chest cold.
-In more than 90% of cases the cause is a viral infection.
+In more than 90% of cases, the cause is a viral infection.
 These viruses may be spread through the air when people cough or by direct contact.
 A small number of cases are caused by a bacterial infection such as Mycoplasma pneumoniae or Bordetella pertussis.
 Risk factors include exposure to tobacco smoke, dust, and other air pollution.
 Treatment of acute bronchitis typically involves rest, paracetamol (acetaminophen), and nonsteroidal anti-inflammatory drugs (NSAIDs) to help with the fever.

 Chronic bronchitis is defined as a productive cough – one that produces sputum – that lasts for three months or more per year for at least two years.
 Many people with chronic bronchitis also have chronic obstructive pulmonary disease (COPD).
 Tobacco smoking is the most common cause, with a number of other factors such as air pollution and genetics playing a smaller role.
 Treatments include quitting smoking, vaccinations, rehabilitation, and often inhaled bronchodilators and steroids.
 Some people may benefit from long-term oxygen therapy.

 Acute bronchitis is one of the more common diseases.
 About 5% of adults and 6% of children have at least one episode a year.
 Acute bronchitis is the most common type of bronchitis.
 By contrast in the United States, in 2018, 9.3 million people were diagnosed with the less common chronic bronchitis.

 Acute bronchitis

-Acute bronchitis, also known as a chest cold, is short term inflammation of the bronchi of the lungs.
-The most common symptom is a cough, that may or may not produce sputum.
+Acute bronchitis, also known as a chest cold, is a short-term inflammation of the bronchi of the lungs.
+The most common symptom is a cough that may or may not produce sputum.
 Other symptoms may include coughing up mucus, wheezing, shortness of breath, fever, and chest discomfort.
 Fever when present is mild.
-The infection may last from a few to ten days.
+The infection may last a few to ten days.
 The cough may persist for several weeks afterwards, with the total duration of symptoms usually around three weeks.
 Symptoms may last for up to six weeks.